Frequently Asked Questions (FAQ)

 Where is City Hall located?

 Mission Viejo City Hall is located at 200 Civic Center in Mission Viejo next to the Library.
-From the 5 Fwy. from either Oso Pkwy. or La Paz exit, go east to Marguerite Pkwy.
+From the I-5 freeway from either Oso Parkway or the La Paz exit, go east to Marguerite Parkway.
 City Hall is on the corner of La Paz and Marguerite.
-Map and Driving Instructions
+View the map and driving instructions.

 What are the hours of business for City Hall?